 This post may contain affiliate links.
 Please read our disclosure policy.

-These healthy lemon bars have a rich and buttery shortbread crust and a luscious lemon filling.
+These healthy lemon bars have a rich and buttery shortbread crust made with almond flour, and a luscious lemon filling sweetened with maple syrup.
 They’re delicious, thick, and perfectly tangy.
 A gorgeous addition to spring and summer holidays and events!

-While fruit adorned desserts are a summer favorite, my favorite dessert is lemon bars!
+While fruit adorned healthy desserts are a summer favorite, my favorite dessert is lemon bars!
 Sometimes also called lemon squares, this popular dessert bar shines because it has a buttery shortbread crust and a tangy and sweet lemon curd.
-To me, it reminds me of key lime pie, except better.
+To me, it reminds me of my dairy free key lime pie, except better.

 Classic lemon bar recipes are made with a handful of basic ingredients like eggs, lemon juice, and white sugar.
 Because of this, lemon bars are so easy to make with healthier ingredients!

 After a lot of experimenting, I can confidently say this is the best healthy lemon bar recipe!
-The cookie crust is soft and thick, the lemon curd is tangy, firm, and creamy (no cracks or dryness here!), and there’s clear separation between the crust and the lemon curd.
+The cookie crust is soft and thick and made with almond flour.
+The lemon curd is tangy, firm, and creamy (no cracks or dryness here!), and there’s clear separation between the crust and the lemon curd.
+The only sweetener used is maple syrup!

 And bonus!
 These lemon bars are delicious and gorgeous.
 The golden yellow is a beautiful pop of color on the summer BBQ table.
 Luckily there are plenty of spring events and summer holidays… a lot of opportunities to eat them!